 Amy Compton-Phillips, Executive Vice President and Chief Clinical Officer for Providence St. Joseph Health, recalls what she learned from an assessment of her leadership style early in her career and how she changed based on what she learned.
 She also shares challenges as a woman leader given colleagues’ expectations in what has traditionally been a male-dominated profession.
+This story was recorded live during the 2016 IHI National Forum.

 Mary Jane Kornacki: Amy, tell me about an early insight that you had about what leadership takes, or what leadership is or isn’t.